What Are Dental Sealants?

 How Long Do Sealants Last?

 Dental sealants can last for several years before a reapplication is considered.
-As long as the sealant remains intact, the tooth surface is protected from tooth decay—sealants have proven to be very durable in both children and adults.
+As long as the dental sealant remains intact, the tooth surface is protected from tooth decay—sealants have proven to be very durable in both children and adults.